Skip to main content

 Convex Ops are technically a form of p-code, analogous in many ways to Java bytecode.
 Using Ops gives a few big advantages:

-• Ops can be executed very efficiently many times (avoiding the more expensive phases of parsing, expansion and compilation).
+• Ops can be executed efficiently many times (avoiding the more expensive phases of parsing, expansion and compilation).

 • We can improve the underlying performance and implementation details of the CVM without breaking CVM code that has been compiled to Ops.